OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

           | all = 5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Face-varying linear interpolation: None, Corners Only, Corners Plus 1 or Plus 2 (RenderMan), Boundaries, or All</p>
+        <p class="scene-class-attr-comment">Face-varying linear interpolation: None, Corners Only, Corners Plus 1 or Plus 2 (RenderMan), Boundaries, or All</p>

     </p>